Are you in the process of buying a home? I Know! Things can get a little confusing out there with so much choice available.

 - You can have a Container Home for personal use, as you can live in it or you can use it as a holiday retreat

-- You can use it as an office or use it as a storage area.
+- Can be used as an office or use it as a storage area.

 - You can also use it as a “Granny’ Flat”, accommodating your parents or your in-laws!

-- They are are often used by retirees, holiday parks, cattle stations, trade shows, farms, etc.
+- Often used by retirees, holiday parks, cattle stations, trade shows, farms, etc.

 - They are suitable for downsizing

 Benefits of a Container Home